SEND – The Local Offer, Supporting Children with SEN

 Sensory and/or physical needs

 –for example, children and young people with visual and/or hearing impairments, or a physical need that means they must have additional ongoing support and equipment.
-Some children and young people may have SEN that covers more than one of these areas.
+Some children and young people may have SEND that covers more than one of these areas.

 What is a SENDCo?

 The SENDCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
-They work with professionals providing a support role to families to ensure that pupils with SEN receive appropriate support and high quality teaching.
+They work with professionals providing a support role to families to ensure that pupils with SEND receive appropriate support and high quality teaching.

-• coordinating provision for children with SEN
+• coordinating provision for children with SEND

 • liaising with a range of outside agencies including; local authority and it’s support services, other schools, educational psychologists and health and social care professionals.